0xadri/notes-js/__microservices_nodejs-expres.md

 Each service is a different code base and belongs to a dedicated team.

 Best practice is to also split the database, each service get its own db.

+Services being independent means they are also much more reliable/available.

 -------------------------------------------------------